The-ArkIDE-Project/ArkIDE-Home/src/resources/markdown/guidelines/moderation.md

 - Remove the project (soft-delete) and use the quick reject for these.
 - No user punishment until they've uploaded two of these.
 - 1hr temp ban (1st), 1hr temp ban (2nd), 12hr temp ban (3rd), 24hr temp ban (4th) 48hrs after that (5th+)
-## Preventing or Removing access to parts of PenguinMod + Use other platforms sparingly
+## Preventing or Removing access to parts of ArkIDE + Use other platforms sparingly
 If the project mentions or shows another platform, that platform should be generally unsafe for users <13 in-order for this rule to apply.
 Mentions or displays of pornography/mainly pornography websites should be handled more strictly here.
 - Remove the project (soft-delete) and use the quick reject for this.
 - No user punishment until they've uploaded one of these.
 - 1hr temp ban (1st), 2hr temp ban (2nd), 12hr temp ban (3rd), 24hr temp ban (4th) 48hrs after that (5th+)
-## Exploiting or Abusing PenguinMod systems
+## Exploiting or Abusing ArkIDE systems
 This includes user mentions, such as their profile/posts.
 This also includes encouraging abusing/exploiting systems.
 - Hard delete the project and mention which point is being violated.
 - Mass reporting is nothing (1st), 4hr tempban (2nd), 12hr temp ban (3rd), 24hr temp ban (4th), and account ban (5th)
-- Impersonation can be an account deletion if the account is empty, and a ban if it is of PenguinMod staff or so.
+- Impersonation can be an account deletion if the account is empty, and a ban if it is of ArkIDE staff or so.
 - Avoiding rate-limits/limits is nothing (1st), 1hr tempban (2nd), 6hr temp ban (3rd), 24hr temp ban (4th), and account ban (5th)
 - Avoiding account punishments or deletions is an instant ban or deletion on the alternate account.
 You may count this as another offense for the original punishment.
 - Anything not mentioned is a 12hr temp ban (1st), 24hr temp ban (2nd), and account ban (3rd)